 It is only natural to be curious about how much your company is worth.
 Your business is your baby, an enterprise that you built from scratch.
-For you, that may make it priceless, but there is a market value to all businesses and companies, and knowing your company’s worth will be helpful for reaching both your short and long-term goals.
+For you, that may make it priceless, but there is a market value to all businesses and companies, and knowing your company’s value will help reach both your short and long-term goals.

 A certified business valuation, by an accredited Business Appraisal Florida team member, may be performed to help you gain financing, to take on a partner, or to gift a share of your business to one of your heirs.
 It is also critical if you are planning the sale of your company or considering an employee stock ownership plan.
 Whether your reason is solely out of curiosity or part of planning the future for you and your company, you want a number that accurately reflects the value of your business.

 How do You Determine a Business’ Worth?

-Unfortunately, there are no formulas that will assign a value to the blood, sweat and tears you have put into building your business.
-However, some methods can help determine its monetary worth:
+Unfortunately, there are no formulas that will assign a value to the blood, sweat, and tears you have put into building your business.
+However, some methods can help determine the value of your business:

-• The Multiple of Sales Method – Depending on your industry, you could get an estimate of your company’s worth by multiplying your annual sales.
-The Business Reference Guide has developed a “rule of thumb” valuation for certain business types.
-So for example, if you are a flower shop owner, this guide recommends that you multiply your annual sales by 30 to 35%.
-You would then add the total dollar value of any inventory on hand to that number to get a more accurate picture.
+Depending on your industry, you could get an estimate of your company’s worth by multiplying your annual sales.
+The Business Reference Guide has developed a “rule of thumb” valuation for specific business types.
+If you are a flower shop owner, this guide recommends that you multiply your annual sales by 30 to 35%.
+You would add the total dollar value of any inventory on hand to that number to get a more accurate picture.